SN74HC165N "Parallel-in/Serial-out" Shift Register

 INTRO:

 In one of my previous articles I wrote about the SN74HC595 which is a shift register that takes serial input and gives parallel output.
 This article is about the SN74HC165N which is also a shift register but it takes parallel input and gives serial output.
+Why?:

 Why would you want parallel input?
 Perhaps a video game controller?
 For example, the NES used this type of shift register for its gamepad and the SNES used two of them.
 In my case I decided to hook up eight push-button switches to the shift register.
 Because I used a shift register I only needed to use 3 I/O pins instead of 1 I/O pin per button.
 This leaves me with more I/O pins available for other purposes such as sensors.
 The Arduino has 19 I/O pins with 17 of them usable so saving I/O pins can be a big deal.